 Thackeray drank some punch and tried not to laugh.

-He was convinced of this only after splitting a pie with a marine from Pocatello.
+Johnson wasn’t convinced until after splitting a pie with a marine from Pocatello.

 "Having a good time?"
 A girl sat beside him on the stage.
 She had long brown hair and was wearing jeans.
 She looked about eighteen.